AlanSalcedo/PhD_Book/_sources/log/2023/Aug23.md

 ### Summary

 1. Worked through `cpol.cc` to find how time differences in rays are calculated.
+I think that I have studied this completely.
+Notes about this are written on the Birefringence section below.

+2. Studied Maya's birefringence branch that seems to take parts of `cpol.cc` and convert them into functions defined in `birefringence.cc`.

+---

 ### Birefringence